rushilsheth/job-assistant/usage-guide.md

 - Rename it to credentials.json
 - Save it to a secure location
 - Set GMAIL_CREDENTIALS_PATH to this file's path
+- also have creds here for MCP to use `cp /Users/rushilsheth/Documents/secrets/gmail_credentials.json ~/.gmail-mcp/gcp-oauth.keys.json`

 ### Running MCP Servers